zopefoundation/ZConfig/doc/zconfig.rst

 \declaremodule{}{ZConfig}
 \modulesynopsis{Configuration package.}

-The main \module{ZConfig} package exports these convenience functions:
+The main :mod:`ZConfig` package exports these convenience functions:

 \begin{funcdesc}{loadConfig}{schema, url\optional{, overrides}}
   Load and return a configuration from a URL or pathname given by
   \var{url}.  \var{url} may be a URL, absolute pathname, or relative pathname.
-Fragment identifiers are not supported.  \var{schema} is a reference to a schema loaded by \function{loadSchema()} or
+Fragment identifiers are not supported.  *schema* is a reference to a schema loaded by \function{loadSchema()} or
   \function{loadSchemaFile()}.
   The return value is a tuple containing the configuration object and a composite handler that, when called with a name-to-handler mapping, calls all the handlers for the configuration.

-  The optional \var{overrides} argument represents information derived from command-line arguments.
+  The optional *overrides* argument represents information derived from command-line arguments.
 If given, it must be either a sequence of value specifiers, or \code{None}.
-A \dfn{value specifier} is a string of the form \code{\var{optionpath}=\var{value}}.
-The
-  \var{optionpath} specifies the ``full path'' to the configuration
+A "value specifier" is a string of the form \code{\var{optionpath}=\var{value}}.
+The *optionpath* specifies the ``full path'' to the configuration
   setting: it can contain a sequence of names, separated by
   \character{/} characters.
 Each name before the last names a section from the configuration file, and the last name corresponds to a key within the section identified by the leading section names.
-If
-  \var{optionpath} contains only one name, it identifies a key in the top-level schema.  \var{value} is a string that will be treated just like a value in the configuration file.
+If *optionpath* contains only one name, it identifies a key in the top-level schema.  *value* is a string that will be treated just like a value in the configuration file.
 \end{funcdesc}

 \begin{funcdesc}{loadConfigFile}{schema, file\optional{,
                                  url\optional{, overrides}}}
   Load and return a configuration from an opened file object.
-If
-  \var{url} is omitted, one will be computed based on the
+If *url* is omitted, one will be computed based on the
   \member{name} attribute of \var{file}, if it exists.
-If no URL can be determined, all \keyword{\%include} statements in the configuration must use absolute URLs.  \var{schema} is a reference to a schema loaded by \function{loadSchema()} or
+If no URL can be determined, all ``%include`` statements in the configuration must use absolute URLs.  *schema* is a reference to a schema loaded by \function{loadSchema()} or
   \function{loadSchemaFile()}.
   The return value is a tuple containing the configuration object and a composite handler that, when called with a name-to-handler mapping, calls all the handlers for the configuration.
-  The \var{overrides} argument is the same as for the
+  The *overrides* argument is the same as for the
   \function{loadConfig()} function.
 \end{funcdesc}

 \begin{funcdesc}{loadSchema}{url}
   Load a schema definition from the URL \var{url}.
-  \var{url} may be a URL, absolute pathname, or relative pathname.
+  *url* may be a URL, absolute pathname, or relative pathname.
   Fragment identifiers are not supported.
   The resulting
   schema object can be passed to \function{loadConfig()} or